-Having completed its tenth year of operation in 2014, International Studies Charter High School (ISCHS) continues to be one of the most successful charter high schools on both a local and national level.
-Based on the results available to date, the school expects to receive a letter grade of "A" for the 9th year, ranking as one of the highest-performing public high schools in Miami-Dade County, and among the top tier of all public high schools in Florida.
+In 2016, International Studies Charter High School (ISCHS) completed its 11th year of operations, serving 411 students.
+The School received a letter grade of "A" for the 10th year, ranking as one of the highest-performing public high schools in Miami-Dade County, and among the top tier of all public high schools in Florida.